nutanix-japan/nai-llm/docs/infra/infra_nkp.md

     This lab will focus on deploying NKP to host NAI workloads.
 However, the steps can also be used deploy a custom NKP deployment if that's the aim.

+    We will only deploy 1 (one) NKP cluster and have the management and workload part in this.
+For production environments, it is advised to have separate NKP clusters for management and workloads.

-    Consider using [NKP The Hard Way](../appendix/infra_nkp_hard_way.md) section to create a customized version of your NKP cluster.
+    Consider using [NKP The Hard Way](../appendix/infra_nkp_hard_way.md) section to create a customized version of your NKP cluster with separate NKP clusters for management and workloads.

     Once you have determined the resource requirements for a custom NKP deployment, modify the environment variables and values in the ``.env`` file to suit your resource needs for your NKP cluster.